Industrial Technology and Management (B.A.C.)

 The Bachelor of Industrial Technology and Management is a transfer program for technical specialists who wish to acquire a broadened understanding of industrial operations and the managerial skills needed to move into higher-level positions within the industry.

-Industrial Technology and Management graduates will have the skills to advance their careers and move into management positions, such as:
+Industrial Technology and Management graduates will be prepared to advance within their chosen career field and move into managerial positions, such as:

 - Quality assurance/quality control manager